 In Svalbard, you’ll find dramatic geology, arctic flora and fauna, and pristine, remote landscapes in a place where there are civilizations and settlements dating back hundreds of years.
 The Arctic has been inhabited by humans for centuries and yet wildlife still undeniably reigns, despite all the human destruction.
 There, the ice is melting five times faster than anywhere else in the world; since 1971, temperatures have risen by 4°C. You’ll make landings to see old whaling bases and mining towns, and take hikes to clean up plastics, nets, and trash washed up from neighbouring countries.
 The human impact here is unquestionable and incredibly important to witness.

 So how do you choose?
-The answer is to experience both in your lifetime.
-In the Arctic and the Antarctic, it’s impossible not to become intimately connected with both our planet and ourselves because our impact is undeniable in these fragile, magical parts of the world.
+The answer is to experience both Arctic and Antarctica in your lifetime.
+In the Arctic and the Antarctica, it’s impossible not to become intimately connected with both our planet and ourselves because our impact is undeniable in these fragile, magical parts of the world.
 It’s hard to visit a place that’s untouched or never been set foot upon by another human — the days of the intrepid explorer are few and far between — yet in the polar regions, there’s a chance you still could set foot somewhere that has never been trodden before.

 The beauty of exploring both of these destinations is the delicious ambiguity — the opportunity to let go of all expectations and just go along for the ride with Mother Nature.
 So, pack your warmest waterproof gear, invest in a great pair of binoculars, slap on your anti-seasickness patches (or don’t), and arrive without expectation.
 With either place, you’re in for a journey of a lifetime.